RanvierMUD/ranviermud/docs/extending/effects.md

 ## Further Reading

 Effects really are where the interesting pieces of the engine come together.
-You can see some example implementation of more effects in the `core-classes` bundle.
+You can see some example implementation of more effects in the `ranvier-classes` bundle.